NicolasStefanelli/SoT-map/README.md

 Each square is 24.495 meters wide/long
 Each sqaure is 34.64 meters diagonal
 A successful path is one that starts and ends at an outpost, does not have to be the same outpost

+## The Structure of the map.txt file
+coming soon...